silash35/model-library/models/tank/cubic/README.md

 This model follows the assumptions established in [Cubic Tank with Gravity-Driven Outlet (With Momentum)](/models/tank/cubic-with-momentum/README.md), with a single additional simplification:

-- The outlet pipe velocity is assumed constant (the momentum dynamics in the pipe are neglected).
+- The momentum dynamics in the outlet are neglected.

 All other assumptions from the original model remain valid and unchanged.